 BigMarker (Web, iOS, Android)

 Small, manual tasks—like managing the waiting room, pressing "play" to start the webinar, posting in the chat, and ending the webinar—add up and can cause extra stress for webinar organizers.
-Offload this work with BigMarker, automated webinar software that offers built-in automation to save you time.
+You can offload this work with BigMarker: it's automated webinar software that offers built-in automation.

 In the Automation tab, you'll see a timeline of activities you can customize and trigger for your webinar.
 You can automatically open the waiting room and have it disappear when the content begins.
 You can draft messages and polls ahead of time and have them post to the chat at a pre-set time.
 Or, schedule downloadable handouts, giveaways, and pop-up calls-to-action to push attendees to the next step.